 \subsection{Membership Inference Attack}

 In machine learning, a membership inference attack (MIA) or tracing attack \cite{dwork2017exposed,shokri2017membership} is a form of adversarial attack that is designed to infer the presence of a particular data point in the training set of a target model.
-The central intuition in the design of MIAs is that publicly available trained models tend to exhibit higher confidence in their predictions on the individuals who participated in the training data.
-Consequently, the members of training sets are vulnerable to privacy threats.
-The main challenge for the adversary in MIAs is to design a classifier compatible with the target model domain setting and decide whether a particular data point was part of the training set given the output of the trained target model.
-Attackers employ different MIA design strategies based on: i) the adversary's knowledge level of the parameters in the target model, ii) the adversary's knowledge level of the training data distribution.
+The central intuition in the design of MIAs is that publicly available trained models tend to exhibit higher confidence in their predictions of the individuals who participated in the training data.
+Consequently, the members of training sets are vulnerable to privacy threats \cite{shokri2017membership, salem2018ml}.
+The main challenge for the adversary in MIAs is to design a classifier compatible with the target model domain setting and decide whether a particular data point was part of the training set given the training target model's output.
+Attackers employ different MIA design strategies based on: i) the adversary's knowledge level of the parameters in the target model (Label-only strategy) and ii) the adversary's knowledge level of the training data (Shadow model technique).

 In the \textit{Label-only} strategy \cite{yeom2018privacy,choquette2021label}, the attacker only relies on model predictions and discards the model's confidence scores.
 In this technique, the attacker uses the generalization gap (the difference between the train and test accuracy) in the attack model as the main driver in inferring the membership of individuals used in training the target model.
-The label-only technique was first introduced in \cite{yeom2018privacy} and was subsequently extended by Choquette \emph{et al.} \cite{choquette2021label} to show how the label-only technique can improve the existing attack baselines.
-In the general RL setting, however, the notion of label is not defined.
-Hence, the label-only technique cannot be applied here in devising MIAs against RL models.
+The label-only technique was first introduced by Yeom et al. \cite{yeom2018privacy} and was subsequently extended by Choquette \emph{et al.} \cite{choquette2021label} to show how the label-only technique can improve the existing attack baselines.
+As the notion of the label is not defined in the general RL setting, the label-only technique cannot be applied here in devising MIAs against RL models.